gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 }
 ```

-In FP, parametric (true) polymorphism is used:
+In FP, parametric (true) polymorphism is used.
+In the next example union type, generics and interface are used for that:

 ```typescript
 type Circle = { type: "circle"; radius: number }